1941 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 4. 1941-D DDR (FS-801) Errors

-Authentication is crucial for these varieties, as their rarity and value make them targets for counterfeiters.
-Genuine examples typically show clear doubling in the eagle’s wing details and lettering.
+Authentication is absolutely critical for these pieces—their rarity and value make them frequent targets for misidentification or alteration.
+Genuine examples show clear doubling in the eagle’s wing details and lettering, best examined under proper numismatic magnification of at least 5x–10x.

 1941-D DDR (FS-801) Quarter Price/Grade Chart